CorleoneJW/3D-Retrieval-System/README.md

 ## Usage
 Pull down the project and install dependencies.<br>
-cd frontend and run python start.py.<br>
+cd data directory and run python start.py.<br>
 cd frontend and run python npm run build.<br>
 cd backend and run python manage.py runserver 8081(If you wanna try another port,please reset the port in frontend by yourself).<br>
 Should prepare the data treated before.<br>